-The Courtauld has been ranked as one of the top three universities worldwide for the study of History of Art, according to the QS World University Rankings 2023.
-The Courtauld has the largest faculty of art historians in the United Kingdom, who are working on an increasingly global scale.
-In recent years, we have appointed to two new academic posts specialising in Modern and Contemporary Art and Visual Culture, with specialisms in critical race and Black studies, and to two new posts in Buddhist Art History and Conservation.
+The Courtauld has been ranked as one of the top four universities worldwide for the study of the History of Art, according to the QS World University Rankings 2024.
+The Courtauld has the largest faculty of art historians in the United Kingdom, working on an increasingly global scale.
+In recent years, we have appointed two new academic posts specialising in Modern and Contemporary Art and Visual Culture, with specialisms in critical race and

-We have expertise across all periods from the ancient world to the contemporary.
-We study, research and teach about art in all forms and all media, from the smallest, most personal painting or object to the design and evolution of whole cities: from medieval cathedrals, mosques and temples, to photography and performance art.
-Over the past 90 vears.
-The Courtauld has grown one of the world's leading History of Art departments in the country, attracting outstanding students, teachers, and researchers.
+Black studies, and two new posts in Buddhist Art History and Conservation.
+We have expertise across all periods from the end of Antiquity to the contemporary.
+We study, research and teach about art in all forms and all media. from the smallest, most personal painting or object to the design and evolution of whole cities; from medieval cathedrals, mosques and temples to photography and performance art.
 With around 600 students taking degrees from BA to PhD, you will meet students from all courses and years.
 Ours is a close-knit community of academics, researchers and students pursuing a shared passion for art.